maximbetin/instagram-helper/README.md

 # Instagram Posts Fetcher

-A tool that opens Instagram for manual login, then automatically fetches recent posts from specified accounts and generates a stylized HTML report.
+A tool that opens Instagram for manual login, then automatically fetches recent posts from specified accounts and generates a stylized HTML report with global date sorting and corresponding links.

 ## Features

 - **Manual login**: Opens Instagram for you to log in manually
 - **Automatic fetching**: After login, fetches posts from specified accounts
 - **Date filtering**: Only fetches posts from the last few days (configurable)
+- **Global post sorting**: All posts sorted by published date (newest first) regardless of account
 - **HTML report generation**: Creates a stylized, responsive HTML report with all fetched posts
+- **Clean link copying**: One-click copy of clean Instagram URLs without tracking parameters
+- **Desktop integration**: Automatically saves reports to Desktop with date-based naming
+- **Auto-browser opening**: Automatically opens the generated HTML report in your default browser
-- **Image extraction**: Captures post images and captions
+- **Text-focused**: Captures post captions and dates (image fetching disabled for performance)
 - **Clean interface**: Simple, focused functionality
 - **Configurable**: Easy to modify account list and settings